aa2il/pyKeyer/README.md

    - conda activate aa2il
    - python pyKeyer.py

-8) Fonts look awful - this seems to be a long-known issue with conda.
+8) Fonts look awful - see step 3 above
-   - The ugly fix is replace the offending library in conda:
-      - cd ~/miniconda3/envs/aa2il/lib/
-      - mv libtk8.6.so libtk8.6.sav
-      - ln -s usr/lib/x86_64-linux-gnu/libtk8.6.so .
-   - This is not a good solution but the best I've found so far

 9) Known issues using this (as of July 2023):
    - Fonts look awful - need a better fix than step 8 above